vert-x/vert-x.github.io/docs_md/manual.md

 Vert.x provides a small and fairly static set of APIs that can be called directly from verticles.
 We provide the APIs in each of the languages that Vert.x supports.

-We envisage that the Vert.x APIs don't change much over time and new functionality is added by the community and the Vert.x core team in the form of Vert.x modules which can be published and re-used by anyone.
+We envisage that the Vert.x APIs won't change much over time and new functionality will be added by the community and the Vert.x core team in the form of modules which can be published and re-used by anyone.

+This means the Vert.x core can remain very small and compact, and you only install those extra modules that you need to use.

 The Vert.x APIs can be divided in the *container API* and the *core API*